 Katy is full of healthy grocery stores where you can conveniently pick up all of these products.
 The Whole Foods on Fry Rd has a deli with both fresh meats and prepared foods.
-They also have a nut sections where you can fill your own sustainable shopping containers with plenty of protein goodness.
+They also have a nut section where you can fill your own sustainable shopping containers with plenty of protein goodness.
 Nearby, the Trader Joe’s on Commercial Center Blvd also provides seafood, meat, eggs, and soy products, stocked daily.

-For the parents who spend all their time going to PTA meetings, attending fundraisers, working one or even multiple jobs, we know coffee is important necessary to get through the day.
+For the parents who spend all their time going to PTA meetings, attending fundraisers, or working one or even multiple jobs, we know coffee is important necessary to get through the day.
 The heavily pigmented beverage, however, can easily stain teeth.
 Many coffee concoctions are also made with syrups and creamer that are loaded with cavity-causing sugar.
 Remember to use a straw if you plan on drinking iced coffee or rinse your mouth after a piping cup of joe.

 If you can, our dentist recommends switching to black tea or green tea for a caffeine boost.
 Though tea still has teeth-staining tannins, it also has bacteria-suppressing compounds that can prevent unwanted cavities.
 Drink it unsweetened and through a straw for the best results.
 Remember, our kids get their eating habits from us, so we highly encourage parents to swap coffee for tea!

 You can pick up an array of teas and spices (for flavor) at the independent grocery stores in Katy.
 Keemat Grocers on Mason Rd offers imported Indian and British teas that are incredibly fragrant.
 Other international grocery stores include H-Mart in Katy Asian Town, Vishala Grocery in Mason Rd, and Sunrise Grocers on Katy Fortbend Rd.

 We hope this helps you the next time you’re grabbing your groceries in Katy!
 Let us know if you have any other questions about nutrition counseling from our pediatric dentist in Katy.
 At Kids Healthy Teeth, we place dental education and prevention as a priority for families.